Last Updated on October 14, 2021 by Rat Race Running

 You’re approaching your 30s or already past that point, so your parents and relatives are starting to pressure you to find a spouse.

-Still, you are just overwhelmed by so many things happening in your life, so you decided to just ignore them and have a cup of coffee.
+Still, you are just overwhelmed by so many things happening in your life, so you decide just to ignore them and have a cup of coffee.

 This season is going to be one of the most critical seasons of your life.
 There will be a lot of changes and challenges, but you need to persevere.